Akfly/CardCollectorSimulator/README.md

 Then, before starting the project you have to build it (so it can read its files), do so with the followinf command: `ng build --configuration production`

-After that, you can safely run it with: `ng serve --open`
+After that, you can safely run it with: `ng serve --open`.

+To run on Android Studio, first build the app:
+`ng build --configuration production`
+Then Sync with: `npx cap sync`